bmacnaughton/gulp-markers/README.md

 The documentation is still sketchy.

-# gulp-markers API

-## `var markers = new Markers();`
-Construct an instance of markers.

-## `Markers.addMarker(tag, re, replace [opts])`
-This function adds a marker to the instance.
-There are two signatures: individual arguments and an object form.

-#### `tag: string` - is a tag to identify this marker.
-#### `re: RegExp|String` - is a RegExp object or a string that will be used to create a RegExp object.
-#### `replace: Function|String` - this is the same argument as `String.replace()` uses for the replacement.
-#### `opts: Object` - this optional argument provides options

-## Why did I create gulp-markers ##

-There are many gulp replace solutions that already exist, so why did I end up creating this one?
-Simply because I wanted one framework to handle all the different use cases I encountered.

-I used a number of the many gulp-replace solutions that already exist and yet found myself writing various custom solutions to handle various corner cases.
-I found that many of the things I wanted to do required jumping through hoops to work with existing solutions.
-So when I started to implement yet another solution I decided to try to implement a relatively generic framework.
-The goal was to expose a basic API that could be used to handle almost any special case.

-### Goals ###
+### Design goals for gulp-markers ###

 1. Make no assumptions about marker formats.

     This allows markers to be inserted in any type of file and for them to encode any information required by the use case.
-The caller specifies pattern that will be used to recognize markers.
+The caller specifies the regular expression that will be used to recognize markers.

 2. Make no assumption that the substitution is known at marker-recognition time.